mikementor/about/blog/what-is-testing.md

 Testing core - is a doubt.

+Testing is a craft.
+Craft has goals of: delivering value and improving itself Testing is a process.
+It has inputs and outputs

 ### Other definitions(not mine)

 > The process consisting of all lifecycle activities, both static and dynamic, concerned with planning, preparation and evaluation of software products and related > work products to determine that they satisfy specified requirements, to demonstrate that they are fit for purpose and to detect defects.